5 Things You Can Do During National Radon Action Month

 5. Buy a Radon-Resistant Home

-If you're considering a new home, look for one that includes radon-resistant features like foundation sealing and ventilation systems.
+If you're considering a new home, look for one that includes radon-resistant features like foundation sealing and ventilation systems, or a previously installed mitigation system.
 Installing these features during construction is more cost-effective than retrofitting an existing home.
+However, mitigating Radon in a home is relatively inexpensive and worth every penny paid to ensure you and your family's heals and safety.

 Conclusion